 If something was to ever happen to your home, you’d want the building to be protected as well as the possessions and valuables inside it.
 These may be things that you’ve collected over the years, necessities or high value items.
 Whichever category they fall into, your belongings are important to you.
-This is why contents insurance and home insurance is a must.
+This is why contents insurance and home insurance are a must.

 But how do you work out the total value of all the items in your home?
 You might be confused about how and where to start, and which items should and shouldn’t be included.
 We’ve provided lots of helpful information in this guide to estimating your home contents value.

 The first step is to make a list of all the items in your home.
 This can be quite a daunting task, so we’ve broken it down room by room to make the job a little easier.

 It’s likely that the bedrooms in your home are the place for storing clothes, shoes and accessories, such as handbags.
 They may also contain a lot of furniture, like beds, bedside tables, dressers or desks.

 Have a think about all the items in your drawers and wardrobes and make a note of them on a piece of paper.
 You should also list items that are on the furniture’s surfaces, like jewellery stands and makeup bags.